chong601/pyzfs-rest-api/README.md

 Simple.

 libzfs_core only implements subset of ZFS functions that is offered by ZFS (for now).
+The idea of libzfs_core is to provide a stable API for any applications that want to interact with core ZFS features.

+Sadly the libzfs_core development is slow, which makes extending ZFS much more difficult.

 Anything that `libzfs_core` does not cover will be implemented on `pyzfs` until C function replacements is available.
 # Plans